 Looking at the CLV formula, before adding in the ongoing maintenance fee the values for “purchases per year” and “years as a customer” were both 1, so they didn’t add any value to the CLV.
 This made it strictly a profit calculation.
 But by charging a maintenance fee, all of a sudden you are adding in additional years for them to be a customer, which allows you to capitalize on a longer-term relationship to see a profitable CLV.

-Now that we’ve discussed three different hard metrics, you’re ready to move on to the final post in the series: Soft Metrics!
+Now that we’ve discussed three different hard metrics, you’re ready to move on to the final post in the series: i can t write essays!